 How do I choose between L-shape and U-shape layouts?

-Do sectional layouts affect room ventilation and lighting?
+Do sectional layouts affect ventilation and lighting?

 Are sustainable materials available for sectional upholstery?